KatjaFahrion/pPXF_wrapper/readme.md

 # pPXF_wrapper

-A wrapper around ppxf (Cappellari 2017) to use with all sorts of spectra, at the moment works well for MUSE and SINFONI
+A wrapper around ppxf (Cappellari & Emsellem 2004, PASP, 116, 138C; Cappellari 2017, MNRAS, 466, 798) to use with all sorts of spectra, at the moment works well for MUSE and SINFONI.

 ### Prerequisites

 Requires python 3.x with astropy and ppxf

 ## How to install